grandparoach/simpleMPIPOC/README.md

 # simpleMPIPOC
 Templates and scripts for deploying a Master Node which serves as an NFS Server and a JumpBox to the Compute Nodes.
 It will also deploy the compute nodes to a VM Scale Set.
 All the machines are built using Managed Storage.

-It will provision an isolated VNet with a Public IP address on the Master machine.
+It will provision an the VMSS onto and existing Virtual Network and Subnet.
+There will be a Public IP address on the Master machine.

 The images to be deployed on the Mater and the Compute nodes can be selected from input parameters.